 About This Site

-The whole site was designed and written by Andrew Pilsch.
+The site was designed and coded by Andrew Pilsch.